-Trail-Head Signage and Information Kiosks: Appropriate user-friendly signage should be used throughout the length of the trail and especially near each trailhead.
-Covered wooden kicially near each trailhead.
+Trail-Head Signage and Information Kiosks: Appropriate user-friendly signage should be used throughout the length of the trail and espeused throughout the length of the trail and especially near each trailhead.
 Covered wooden kiosks displaying trail information and recent news, as well as granite or wooden signs showing trail direction will help maximize the trail experience.